 Nerina: Which are the issues that need to be discussed?

-Jason: Some of the things are I question this idea that we can have economic growth forever, and maybe through our innovation, we will find a way to stop damaging the environment, while still growing.
+Jason: Some of the things which are kind of unquestioned are this idea that we can have economic growth forever, and maybe through our innovation, we will find a way to stop damaging the environment, while still growing.
 But it comes back to the ideology that we actually need economic growth.
 There’s lots of literature out there which challenges this assumption but I think in terms of disaster risk reduction community it’s not really being challenged vigorously enough.

 I would say that most of those in the scientific community, certainly most of those in large global institutions move ahead with that assumption.
 Maybe they agree that we should challenge but they think argh it’s just too difficult, it is not the right time.
 You know we have to work within the limits of like where we are in this time and space.